phfaist/pylatexenc/doc/new-in-pylatexenc-3.rst

     # not to take any arguments
     #

-- Node lists are now encapsulated in a :py:class:`LatexNodeList`.
+- Node lists are now encapsulated in a :py:class:`~pylatexenc.latexnodes.nodes.LatexNodeList`.
 It behaves very much like a list in all respects (indexing, slicing, etc.), except that it does not satisfy ``isinstance(nodelist, list)``.
 If you relied on such tests, you'll need to update them to the liking of ``isinstance(nodelist, (LatexNodeList, list))``.